Sanya Dharmasakti: Education

 Dharmasakti went to Assumption College in 1914 and finished high school, majoring in English in 1925.
 He went to the law school of the Ministry of Justice for three years, graduating in 1928.
 He got the highest score and received the Rapheeboonnithi scholarship.
 This scholarship allowed him to study law in England at the Middle Temple for three years.
 He was called to the English Bar in 1932.

-Palace Lightning
+Prime Minister of Thailand (1973–1975)

+Foreign policy

-Palace Lightning was the name given the plan by which the USAF withdrew its aircraft and personnel from Thailand.
+Palace Lightning was the name given to the plan by which the USAF withdrew its aircraft and personnel from Thailand.
 After the fall of the US-supported governments in both Phnom Penh and Saigon in the spring of 1975, the political climate between Washington and the government of Judge Sanya soured, and US military forces were ordered to withdraw by the end of the year.
 Strategic Air Command units left in December 1975; U-Tapao Royal Thai Navy Airfield, however, remained under US control until formally handed back to the Thai government on 13 June 1976.